ncbi/ribovore/documentation/ribodbmaker.md

 ```

 After the preliminary stage, each filter stage is carried out and the number of
-sequences that pass and fail each stage is output to the screen:
+sequences that pass and fail each stage is output to the screen.
+(Most of these
+stages can be skipped using [command line options](#options).)

 ```
 # [Stage: fambig] Filtering based on ambiguous nucleotides                          ... done. [    0.0 seconds,      9 pass;      1 fail;]